Convection roast mode

 How Much Does This Repair Cost?

-DIY repairs for convection roast mode issues on the Cafe CTS70DM2NS5 typically cost between $20–$150 in parts, depending on whether you’re replacing a convection element, fan motor, or control board.
-A professional service call usually runs $150–$300 or more, including labor.
-Tackling this repair yourself can save you $100–$200 or more.
+DIY repairs for convection roast mode issues on the Cafe CTS70DM2NS5 typically cost between $20–$150 for parts, depending on whether you’re replacing a convection element, fan motor, or control board.
+A professional service call generally runs $150–$300 or more, including labor.
+By tackling this repair yourself, you could save $100–$200 or potentially even more.

 Frequently Asked Questions